 The economic position of the University is closely tied to that of the State of South Carolina, Greenwood, and surrounding areas.
-The South Carolina economy continued to strengthen during 2018.

-Beginning in fiscal year 2017, the Board of Trustees for Lander University made a commitment to freeze in state and out-of-state tuition for both graduate and undergraduate populations for up to four years.
-Further, beginning in fiscal year 2019, the Board of Trustees will freeze residential rates thus making the cost of attending Lander University even more affordable and appealing.
+The South Carolina economy continued to strengthen during 2019.
+Beginning in fiscal year 2017, the Board of Trustees for Lander University made a commitment to freeze in state and out-of-state tuition and general fees for both graduate and undergraduate populations for up to four years.
+Further, in fiscal year 2019, the Board of Trustees froze residential rates thus making the cost of attending Lander University even more affordable and appealing.